-In order to encourage the transfer of particularly qualified workers to Spain, the special tax regime for workers posted to Spanish territory, more commonly known as the Beckham Law, has been in place for many years.
+To encourage the reception of qualified personnel to Spain, the special tax regime for workers posted to Spanish territory, more commonly known as the Beckham Law, has been contemplated for years.

-This regime allows a lower taxation to those who move to Spain to work and meet a series of requirements, being a great attraction for Spanish companies in the search for talent.
-In today’s post we explain everything you need to know to save on paying taxes in Spain.
+This regime allows lower taxation for those who move to Spain to work, having to fulfill a series of requirements, being an excellent attraction for Spanish companies in the talent search.

 What is the Beckham Law?

 The Beckham Law is a tax regime for expatriates that makes it possible to pay much lower taxes.

 It allows all those workers residing abroad who want to come to work in Spain to pay their property and income taxes as if they were non-residents for the first 6 years.

 This new framework described in the text of the Draft Bill will mean more attractive conditions for the beneficiaries of this special regime.

 We explain the new advantages and benefits you can take advantage of to save on taxation.